 Political awareness and participation

 Furthermore, all bilingual havo-students take part in the Cambridge IGSCE exam Global Perspectives and they participate in the International Baccalaureate (IB) English Certificate exam.
 Through this exam, students are taught to think critically, to write papers and to compare texts.
 Havo-students do not only obtain their bilingual havo-diploma, but internationally recognised certificates too.

-During the pre-final year, all (t)havo-4 students participate in the international social internship (iMas).
+During the pre-final year, all (t)havo-4 students participate in the international social internship (iMAS).
 Through this internship they will actively contribute to society by doing volunteer work.
-The students can choose from a variety of destinations, such as Macedonia, Bosnia, Romania, India and Indonesia.
+The students can choose from a variety of destinations, such as Macedonia, Bosnia, Ukraine, Romania, Gambia and Morocco.